kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript-part-3/index.md

 ## Validating what comes in

 **We do server side validation on web forms.
-Why shouldn't the frontend validate what comes in from the backend?**
+Why shouldn't the front-end validate what comes in from the backend?**

 Elm actually forces you to do that, and it contributes to eliminating pretty much all runtime exceptions.
 When something doesn't check out, it fails fast and loud.